happyhorseskull/six_bit_mp4/README.md

 #
 ##### why is this Python 3 only?
-   it uses int.to_bytes which isn't available in Python 2.
+   It uses int.to_bytes which isn't available in Python 2.
 Sorry!

 #
 #####If you have questions or whatever I'm on twitter as @happyhorseskull